PTX-Interface-Specification/ptx-specification/README.md

 Unless otherwise noted, the contents of this repository are licensed under the [Apache License 2.0](LICENSE).
-The PDFs are provided under the CC BY 4.0 licence .
+The PDFs are provided under the [CC BY 4.0 licence](DOCUMENTATION-LICENSE.md).